- Cost per pair: $799 if paid in full or $25 per month if financed

 Eargo hearing aid costs range from $799–$2,950 before discounts.
 Features like environment settings, how long the devices last before needing a recharge, and warranties all impact the price.
 While they’re not the lowest cost hearing aids available, there aren’t any other OTC hearing aid brands that offer a CIC model as small as the Eargo 7 and SE.

 You can save money on a new pair of Eargo hearing aids by watching for sales and discounts.
-Eargo also offers discounts off of the full price for first responders, health care workers, and veterans (the discount can’t be combined with other promotions).
+Eargo also offers discounts for first responders, health care workers, and veterans (the discount can’t be combined with other promotions).

 Eargo accepts health savings account (HSA) and flexible spending account (FSA)ⓘ Accounts that allow you to set aside money on a pretax basis for qualified medical expenses cards toward the cost of hearing aids.
 Although health insurance doesn’t typically cover OTC hearing aids, you may be able to use insurance for your Eargo devices if your health insurance company offers supplemental hearing benefits administered through NationsBenefits.